Exhibitor Benefits Of SMART Objectives: Helping You Succeed

 5. Optimize Resource Allocation

 Organizing your budget and resources for your upcoming trade show is another challenge many exhibitors face nowadays.
-If you don’t keep track of your spending, your staff, and your equipment, you’ll quickly find yourself losing control over your exhibition before it’s even started!
+If you don’t keep track of your spending, your staff, and your equipment, you’ll quickly find yourself losing control before the event has even started!

 Example Scenario